modster/lilBot/README.md

 For testing webhooks go to http://localhost:4040 and select "replay".
 You can feed your bot any value you want without having to wait for your alerts to be triggered.

-To use the example bollinger ribbon pine script just copy/paste it into the tradingview pine editor at the bottom of your chart.
+To use the example pine scripts just copy/paste them into the tradingview pine editor at the bottom of your chart.
 By clicking 'new' a drop down menu displays many default scripts you can easily clone and edit to create your own custom indicators.